 TEAM: Chris Hailey, Ishan Shah, Joel Joseph, Adithya Bellathur, Janeline Wong

-PROJECT: Using ultra sonic sensors, capacitive touch and facial recognition to reduce the likely hood of cooking fires.
+PROJECT: Using ultrasonic sensors, capacitive touch and facial recognition to reduce the likelihood of cooking fires.

 TEAM: Andrew Chen, Matthew Wong, Robert Zalog, and Christine Chen (not pictured)

 PROJECT: A ‘smart’ Frisbee that measures angular velocity while it is being thrown and gives feedback to the user once it is caught.
 Uses an Arduino that signals to the user through RGB LEDs.

 TEAM: Tim Ling, Shuang Feng, Jingxian Xu, and Tianyu Deng

 PROJECT: Device changes the tempo of the music based on the heart rate of the runner.